Three Deep

 Archetypes Among Us:

-This class will repeat if there is sufficient interest.
+This class ran in 2021 and will repeat if there is sufficient interest.
 Please reach out via the contact form below and I'll keep you posted about plans.

 In this course, each participant will create a unique deck of cards based on archetypes and intended for personal use.